MeistCaleb/Three_Blind_Mice_IT359_Proj/README.md

 - An Automated IP Scanner.
   - It will commit an Nmap/Masscan scans to determine what ports are open.
   - It will alos pull from blacklists, geolocations, and reputation scores to determine the risk of a certain IP.
   - All of this to help determine where a target is located, how it is vulnerable and if it has been used in any attacks before.

-- Testing local